Best Mechanical Keyboards 2026: Tactile vs. Linear Switches Tested

 Common Mistakes When Buying Mechanical Keyboards

-- Ignoring keyboard size - Full-size keyboards take up significant desk space; consider TKL or 75% if space is limited
+- Ignoring keyboard size - Full-size keyboards need real desk space; 75% or TKL is better for most setups

-- Overlooking build quality - Cheap keyboards may have inconsistent switches, wobbly keys, and poor stabilizers
+- Overlooking build quality - Cheap keyboards have inconsistent stabilizers; rattling space bar and shift keys get annoying fast

-- Not testing switches first - Switch preference is personal; try a switch tester or buy from retailers with good return policies
+- Not testing switches - Switch preference is personal; try before buying if possible, or buy from retailers with good return policies

 FAQ